Skip to main content

 5. Souq Waqif and the Expo

-As my 12 hours drew to a close, I returned to HIA via the Metro, which had been my faithful, inexpensive companion all day.
-From Doha, I departed for Jeddah.
-My meticulously planned solo layover was a resounding success—a testament to how excellent public transport and solid research can unlock a city, even on the tightest budget and the shortest timeframe.
+As my 12 hours drew to a close, I returned to Hamad International Airport via the Metro.
+It had been my faithful, inexpensive companion all day long.
+My meticulously planned solo layover was a resounding success.
+It taught me that you don't need a massive budget or weeks of preparation to see a new country.
+With a bit of research, a reliable public transport network, and a sense of curiosity, you can unlock a city even on the tightest timeframe.

 About the Author